tatomyr/purity/README.md

 # Purity.
-Reactive state & DOM manager
+Declarative State & DOM Manager

 Declarative UI library for using the most of today's Javascript.
 It doesn't require any bundlers or using npm at all, it fully leverages native ECMAScript modules system.